christianThardy/christianThardy.github.io/tom-interpretability.md

 ### Identifying relevant layers and activations
 <sub>[↑](#top)</sub>

-Thanks to <a href="https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens" title="lesswrong.com" rel="nofollow">nostalgebraist</a> we have the logit-lens —so we can track how language models refine their predictions across layers.
-The approach will be applied first to interpret layers and activations, and then to dive deeper into feature and circuit discovery.

-This technique is essentially a causal intervention—we're directly messing with parts of the model to figure out how they contribute to the output.
+Thanks to <a href="https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens" title="lesswrong.com" rel="nofollow">nostalgebraist</a> we have the logit-lens—so we can track how language models refine their predictions across layers by directly messing with parts of the model to figure out how they contribute to the output.
 Most of the methods in this analysis fit this kind of framework.

-To make sense of what’s happening, we also need a solid performance metric to track how things change when we intervene.
-That way, we can get a clear read on how the model's behavior shifts.
+To make sense of what’s happening, we need a solid performance metric to track how things change when we intervene, that way we can get a clear read on how the model's behavior shifts.

 For the ToM task, where the goal is to distinguish between the believed and actual locations of objects, the model needs to predict both the original and updated locations after certain actions.
 The metric we’ll use here is logit difference, which represents the difference between the logit of the believed location and the logit of the actual location.
-In this case:
+So:
 `logit(basket) - logit(box)`<sub>[<a href="https://arxiv.org/pdf/2211.00593" title="Wang" rel="nofollow">10</a>]</sub>.

-When we deconstruct the residual stream using the logit-lens, we can look at the residual stream after each layer and calculate the logit difference at that point.
+When we deconstruct the residual stream using the logit-lens, we can look after each layer and calculate the logit difference at that point.
 This simulates what would happen if we “deleted” all subsequent layers, giving us a snapshot of the model's evolving prediction.
 The final layernorm is applied to the residual stream values, which are then projected in the direction of the logit difference to measure the model's performance at each layer.

 <br>